todogroup/awesome-ospo/README.md

 ## Localization and Internationalization

+Tools for managing translations and i18n.

 - [zanata](https://github.com/zanata/zanata-platform) - Zanata is a web-based system for translators to translate documentation and software online using a web browser.
 - [Weblate](https://weblate.org/) - Weblate is a free web-based translation management system.
 - [Respresso](https://respresso.io/localization-converter/) - Multiplatform localization converter for iOS (.strings + Objective-C getters), Android (strings.xml) and Web (.json).

 ## Websites and Documentation

+Tools for creating and managing project websites and documentation.

 - [Docusaurus](https://docusaurus.io) - Docusaurus is a React-based static site generator, specifically developed to more easily help create and maintain open source websites.
 - [GatsbyJS](https://www.gatsbyjs.com/) - Gatsby is a site generator that allows you to build fast websites and apps with React.